 What Courses Do Tradies Take to Become Asbestos Aware?

 Fortunately, the Australian Government has created a short, four-hour course that equips participants with the practical knowledge and abilities to identify and understand asbestos-containing materials, possible locations of asbestos and correct procedures to follow if correctly identified.
 It does not cover how to remove asbestos, since ‘in many circumstances, it is easier and safer to engage a licensed professional to remove the asbestos for you’4.

-This awareness course is called Asbestos Awareness (10675NAT) and is available for anyone to study online with CTI.
-By studying with us, you can complete this course through our live-streamed classes for approximately four to five hours.
+This awareness course is called Asbestos Awareness (10675NAT) and is available for anyone to study CTI.
+By studying with us, you can complete this course through our Virtual Format classes for approximately four to five hours.

 Since 2014, according to the Work Health and Safety Act, all individuals who work in fields that may involve contact with asbestos must have Asbestos Awareness (10675NAT).
 These occupations include, but are not limited to:

 - Civil Engineers,